YanzhaoW/cosmic_radiation/README.md

 - Each plot must have a x-axis and y-axis label.
 Each label must also contain a unit.
 In case of histograms, the unit of the y-axis label (counts) should be `per ${Bin_Width}` or `/${Bin_Width}`.
 - Any picture in the report must be referred to somewhere in the text.
 - The font size in pictures should be roughly the same as in the text.
+- For the evaluation of errors, please see the section [Error evaluation](#error-evaluation) below.

 ## Important suggestions
 - Before submitting the report, please go through it together with your group members.
 Check whether there are typos or whether each sentence ends with a period, etc. Since it's quite normal for each group member to have a different writing skill, reading the report together is a great opportunity to learn from each other about how to write sentences in a clear and comprehensive way.